Toby Morris sizes up the lord guardian of the extra seat, and other passengers we love to hate.

 Jay’s got a bag full of textbooks and his head in an essay that’s due on Wednesday morning that he hasn’t started.
 Well, he hasn’t started started, but he has started thinking about it.
 He’s doing it right now.
 He’s standing in the aisle and – what was that? – he turns sharply and smacks that bag right into your head.
 He’s got headphones on so he doesn’t hear you protest.
 He smacks you again.
 He’s gonna get a B+ this time, at least.

 Kaylen Jackson-Jardin, lost in the phone zone

 Look, I’m not against phones on public transport, they’re magical.
 But can someone invent an app that recognises when pregnant women, disabled riders or elderly are standing and sends notifications to all the phones nearby?
 Or, you know, just look up once in a while, Kaylen.
-And I’m not judging that you’re still playing Candy Crush in 2018 but just tuck those elbows in, eh?
+And I’m not judging that you’re still playing Candy Crush but just tuck those elbows in, eh?